jiuker/mysqlbinlog_network/README.md

 PreviousGtidsLogEvent|- []
 OtherUnknown(u8)|- []

-Not support Means Event Will Not Parse!
+Not support Means Event Will Not Parse!But Event Header Will Can Tell It!
 ## License

 Licensed under either of